Web Links

 - BASIC - The ubiquitous language of 1980s home computers...now fractured into many dialects.
 I used this language from 1980 until the early 1990s.

 - C - I resisted learning C for several years before finally succumbing to it in the early 1990s.
 C and C++ nearly killed my interest in programming, because I much prefer higher-level languages.
-Usage: early and mid 1990s.
+Usage: about 1990-2001.

-- C++ - (See C, above) - I attempted to learn C++ from Microsoft documentation in the mid 1990s.
+- C++ - (See C, above) - I attempted to learn C++ from Microsoft documentation in the mid 1990s (used from 1994 to 1997).
 Big mistake.
 My interest in programming in general went down in flames shortly after that.
 (But see Perl, above.)

 - PHP - Although many (most?) of the pages on this website are at least partly in PHP, I don't develop much in PHP anymore.
-Usage: approximately 2000-present.
+Usage: approximately 2002-present.

-- Java - Java, while still my favorite object-oriented programming language, is awfully complex, and I now prefer to use functional languages and less-intimidating languages.
-Usage: about 2000 to present.
+- Java - Java is awfully complex, and I now prefer to use functional languages and less-intimidating languages.
+Usage: 2002-2019; may be used in future.

 Still use quite a bit

 - JavaScript - Yuck.
-I really do not like prototype-based languages (Lua, Io, JavaScript).
+I really do not like this language.
 However, it's impossible to avoid this one.
 My favorite JavaScript quote: "Never forget that JavaScript hates you" (from the end of this article, and repeated here, for example).
+See also TypeScript, below.
 Usage: 2000-present.

-- Python - Easily my "most-used" language.
-It excels in mediocrity (in terms of programming paradigms–but its libraries are impressive), but is very easy to use for most small programming tasks, and even some large ones.
-Thanks, Guido von Rossum!
-Usage: 2001 to present.
+- Python - Easily my "most-used" language, but no longer my favorite.
+It excels in mediocrity (in terms of programming paradigms–but its libraries are impressive).
+It is very easy to use for most small programming tasks, and even some large ones.
+Usage: 2002 to present.

 Am interested in learning more about...